 Then there are our wardrobe rails, the Claudia named after my daughter, and 2 others, the Melanie and the Emma.
-In addition there’s our Timberluxx range of over 23 timber printed aluminium finishes.
 We also have bar foot rails, mobility rails, and bollards and of course our well know Amberley post….all illuminated of course.

 Most of our products are available in a broad range of Kelvins and Lumens, so we can meet just about any spec required.
 We even have colour changing RGB with remotes, and products that run on Dali and DMX.

 How do you think this is revolutionising the industry?